Unisys Corp. (UIS) vs. Its Peers: A Comparison - News Heater

 UIS) stock’s latest price update

-The stock price of Unisys Corp.
-(NYSE: UIS) has dropped by -3.10 compared to previous close of 5.80.
-Despite this, the company has seen a fall of -0.18% in its stock price over the last five trading days.
+Unisys Corp.
+(NYSE: UIS)’s stock price has gone rise by 10.12 in comparison to its previous close of 5.83, however, the company has experienced a 10.69% increase in its stock price over the last five trading days.
 PRNewsWire reported 2023-10-23 that BLUE BELL, Pa., Oct.
 23, 2023 /PRNewswire/ — Unisys (NYSE: UIS) announces the date for its third-quarter 2023 financial results and conference call and its participation in an upcoming investor conference.

 UIS’s Market Performance

-UIS’s stock has fallen by -0.18% in the past week, with a monthly rise of 12.18% and a quarterly rise of 62.90%.
-The volatility ratio for the week is 3.92% while the volatility levels for the last 30 days are 6.13% for Unisys Corp.
-The simple moving average for the past 20 days is 4.17% for UIS’s stock, with a 36.96% simple moving average for the past 200 days.
+Unisys Corp.
+(UIS) has seen a 10.69% rise in stock performance for the week, with a 27.89% gain in the past month and a 83.95% surge in the past quarter.
+The volatility ratio for the week is 4.44%, and the volatility levels for the past 30 days are at 5.79% for UIS.
+The simple moving average for the last 20 days is 16.18% for UIS’s stock, with a simple moving average of 54.78% for the last 200 days.

-After a stumble in the market that brought UIS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -7.26% of loss for the given period.
+After a stumble in the market that brought UIS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 5.94% of gains for the given period.

-During the last 5 trading sessions, UIS fell by -0.18%, which changed the moving average for the period of 200-days by +60.11% in comparison to the 20-day moving average, which settled at $5.44.
-In addition, Unisys Corp. saw 9.98% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UIS rose by +10.69%, which changed the moving average for the period of 200-days by +68.06% in comparison to the 20-day moving average, which settled at $5.58.
+In addition, Unisys Corp. saw 14.23% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading